 Once professional testing is complete, review the written report provided to you or ask your inspector or assessor for their recommendations.
-In most cases, you should either seek an abatement professional to remove all lead completely or come up with a strict maintenance plan to help prevent exposure.
+As a result, you should either seek an abatement professional to remove all lead completely or come up with a strict maintenance plan to help prevent exposure.

 In cases where a long-term maintenance plan is recommended rather than abatement, you’ll be given a set of instructions –that will include regular inspections.
-In the case of renovations, you’ll be required to work with only lead-safe certified home contractors, as they will be able to perform the work in a safe and responsible way.
+If a renovation is in order, you’ll be required to work with only lead-safe certified home contractors, as they will be able to perform the work in a safe and responsible way.

 While an inspection is an investigation to determine whether there is lead-based paint in a home, a risk assessment is an investigation that is carried out in order to determine the presence, type, severity, and location of lead-based paint hazards (including lead hazards in paint, dust, and soil).
 (Source)